r-ba/woofer/README.md

 On the backend, you must define socket handlers for recieving `consumer-message` events, and for emitting the `agent-message` and `agent-status` events.
 An example of such a backend can be found in [demo](https://github.com/r-ba/woofer/tree/master/demo), which utilizes Discord's API for all the heavy lifting.

-For frameworkless projects, after completing the above setup you're ready to build the project with `npm run build` (note that this requires `react-scripts` to be installed on your machine).
+After completing the above setup you're ready to build the project with `npm run build` (note that this requires `react-scripts` to be installed on your machine).
 Alternatively, you may use the prebuilt files found in [dist](https://github.com/r-ba/woofer/tree/master/dist) by configuring the appropriate endpoints in `dist/config.js`.

 ### Contributing